ARMmbed/mbed-os-example-lorawan/README.md

 If you are using an Mbed Enabled radio shield such as [Mbed SX1276 shield LoRa](https://os.mbed.com/components/SX1276MB1xAS/) or [Mbed SX1272 LoRa shield ](https://os.mbed.com/components/SX1272MB2xAS/) with any Mbed Enabled board, this part is relevant.
 You can use any Mbed Enabled board that comes with an arduino form factor.

-Please select your radio type by modifying the `lora-radio` field and providing a pin set if it is different from the default.
+Please select your radio type by modifying the `lora-radio` field in `mbed_app.json` and providing a pin set if it is different from the default.
 For example:

 ```json
 "lora-radio": {